Start9Labs/vaultwarden-startos/docs/instructions.md

 5. Click “Create Account” and fill in the required fields.

 ⚠ **This _does not_ mean you are creating an account with Bitwarden or any other third party.**
 You are creating an account with _yourself_ on your own Embassy.
-In fact, your friends and family can also create accounts on your personal Vaultwarden.
-It’s awesome!
+If youn want

 <!-- MD_PACKER_INLINE BEGIN -->